Bowel Training, Emotional Regulation for 5-Year-Old Girl

 Submitted by Jenny Jolley, MS, OTR/L

-Little girls bringing her foot to mouth. text: Bowel training, emotional regulation for 5-year-old girl.
+Girl in supine holding foot to her mouth.
+Text: Bowel training, emotional regulation for 5 year old girl.

 BeforeAfter